Jeff Locke (baseball)

 Jeffrey Alan Locke (born November 20, 1987) is an American former professional baseball pitcher.
-He previously played for the Miami Marlins and Pittsburgh Pirates, where he was an All-Star in 2013.
+He played in Major League Baseball (MLB) for the Miami Marlins and Pittsburgh Pirates, where he was an All-Star in 2013.

 Early life

 Locke is the son of Alan and Pam Locke and the grandson of Greta Locke.
 In 2003, his first year, he was a New Hampshire State Second-Team All-Star.
 In 2004, his second year, he was a New Hampshire State First-Team All-Star.
 In 2005, his junior year, he was the New Hampshire player of the year and a New Hampshire State First-Team All-Star.
 In 2006, his senior season, he was the New Hampshire player of the year, a New Hampshire State First-Team All-Star, co-captain of the Kennett High baseball team, and he shared the Jack Burns Baseball Award.
 In June 2006, Locke graduated from A. Crosby Kennett High School.
 Locke is the all-time leader in wins for Kennett High School.